RhysBower/rhysbower.github.io/README.md

 end
 ```

-Restart your app and use your asset directories as normal.<br />ie. views/javascripts/test.coffee and views/stylesheets/test.css
+Restart your app and use your asset directories as normal.